Suigeneris20/_Notes/Check.md

-Summarize the attached document into a conceptual study guide on Counterparty Credit Risk (CCR) that can be fully absorbed in just a few hours.
+Summarize the attached document into a quantitatively focused study guide on Counterparty Credit Risk (CCR) that can be mastered in just a few hours.

-Focus on intuition, definitions, and the "why it matters" behind each topic.
+Emphasize formulas, calculation mechanics, and model behavior.
 Structure the summary around these questions:

-1. **Stress Testing:** What is CCR stress testing and why is it done?
-Conceptually, how do scenarios translate into exposure changes across Derivatives and SFT portfolios?
-What does it mean to identify a "stress vulnerability"?
+1. **Exposure Metrics — Definitions & Math:** Define PFE, EPE, EEPE, and EAD precisely, including how each is computed from simulated exposure paths (e.g., percentile-based PFE, time-averaged EPE).
+How are stressed variants calculated, and how does EAD feed into capital (e.g., IMM vs. SA-CCR)?

-2. **CCAR:** What is CCAR at a high level, and what role does CCR play within it?
-What are exposure projections and narratives, and why do regulators care about them?
+2. **Stress Testing Mechanics:** How are stress scenarios applied to exposure models for Derivatives and SFT portfolios?
+How do market factor shocks (rates, FX, equity, credit spreads, volatility) propagate into exposure profiles?
+How are exposure drivers decomposed and attributed?

-3. **Exposure Metrics:** Explain PFE, EPE, and EAD in plain language, including their stressed variants.
-Use analogies or simple examples.
-Why do exposures move, and what does "concentration risk" mean in practice?
+3. **CCAR Quantification:** How are exposure projections built under supervisory scenarios?
+What assumptions drive projected losses (e.g., counterparty defaults, CVA impacts), and how are results reconciled across baseline and adverse paths?

-4. **Collateral & Netting:** Conceptually, how do collateral agreements and netting reduce exposure?
-What is a CSA and why does it matter?
+4. **Collateral & Netting Math:** How do netting sets, thresholds, minimum transfer amounts, and margin period of risk enter exposure calculations?
+Quantify the exposure-reduction effect of collateral under a CSA, including under stressed margining assumptions.

-5. **Wrong-Way Risk:** What is wrong-way risk, with intuitive examples (general vs. specific)?
-Why is it dangerous under stress?
+5. **Wrong-Way Risk Measurement:** How is wrong-way risk quantified — correlation between exposure and counterparty credit quality?
+What stressed WWR indicators exist, and how is concentration measured across sectors, collateral types, and counterparties?

-6. **Risk Appetite & Monitoring:** What is a risk appetite framework?
-What are early-warning indicators and threshold breaches, and how do they signal emerging counterparty risk?
+6. **Risk Appetite Metrics:** What quantitative metrics are used (exposure limits, PFE limits, stressed exposure thresholds)?
+How are breaches computed and early-warning indicators calibrated?

-7. **Model Interpretation & Challenge:** What does it mean to "interpret and challenge" an exposure model?
-Why is this role distinct from building models?
+7. **Model Behavior Under Stress:** How should model outputs be validated for reasonableness under stress — path behavior, tail dynamics, mean reversion assumptions, calibration sensitivity?
+What constitutes effective quantitative challenge?

-8. **Reporting & Governance:** What makes stress-testing reporting effective for senior audiences?
-Why do documentation and governance standards matter?
+8. **Data & Aggregation:** How are large exposure datasets aggregated and analyzed (e.g., by netting set, counterparty, sector)?
+What checks ensure data accuracy in stress-testing workflows?

-Format: plain-language explanations, real-world examples, minimal math.
-End with a glossary of key terms (PFE, EPE, EAD, SFT, CSA, wrong-way risk, netting set, margin period of risk).
-Keep total length readable in 2–3 hours.
+Format: include formulas, worked mini-examples with numbers where possible, and comparison tables (e.g., PFE vs. EPE vs. EAD).
+End with a formula sheet and glossary.
+Keep total length digestible in 3–4 hours of focused study.